-It is important to note that the entire faculty work as a team to develop and implement the knowledge, skills and abilities expectations for students to demonstrate so that students are competent and safe in their clinical education experiences.
+It is important to note that the entire faculty work as a team to develop and implement the knowledge, skills, and abilities expectations for students to demonstrate so that students are competent and safe in their clinical education experiences.
 It is the responsibility of the faculty to ensure that students have the foundational skillset to be successful in the clinical environment.
 Hence, faculty determine which skills students must demonstrate competent and safe performance prior to engaging in clinical education.

 The clinical experience is spread throughout the student's education.
-For the current cohorts, after the first year, the student participates in the first clinical rotation which is an eight-week, full-time rotation with selected physical therapy clinics.
+For the graduating class in April 2025, , the student participates in the first clinical rotation which is an eight-week, full-time rotation with selected physical therapy clinics.
 After completing a second year of coursework, students complete a second full time rotation that is nine weeks in length.
 The third clinical rotation occurs at the start of the fall term and is nine weeks in length.
 Additional didactic courses are then taken, after which students complete their final twelve-week clinical experience.
-For the incoming cohort, the students participate in the first clinical rotation after the first four semesters of didactic coursework.
-The clinical rotation is a nine-week, fulltime rotation.
+For the incoming cohort in addition to the class of 2025 Fall, the students participate in the first clinical rotation after the first four semesters of didactic coursework.
+The clinical rotation is a nine-week, full-time rotation.
 The students can be placed in any practice setting except for pediatrics.
 After completing two more semesters of coursework, students complete a second full time clinical rotation that is twelve weeks in length.
 Additional didactic courses are taken in a flex semester, after which students complete their final fourteen-week clinical education experience.